NickColley/design-of-forms/src/preparing-instructions-for-the-reproduction-process/index.md

 Complete instructions for the Departmental Clerk of Stationery (and, through him, H.M.
 Stationery Office) will include information on some or all of the following:

-(x) A draft of the form—represented by a written note of content and a sketch of the layout.
+(1) A draft of the form—represented by a written note of content and a sketch of the layout.

 (2) The specification for reproducing the form.

 (3) Samples.